 Listen.
 Pay attention to what your loved one has to say.
-Don't assume that you know what he or she is going through.
+Don't assume that you know what they are going through.
 Don’t dismiss all of their emotions and feelings as signs of their illness.
 Someone with bipolar disorder may still have valid points.

 Notice their symptoms.
 They may not be able to see it as clearly as you do when their bipolar symptoms are active.
 Or they may deny it.
 When you see the warning signs of mania or depression, you can try to make sure they get help ASAP.

 Do things together.
 People who are depressed often pull away from others.
-So encourage your friend or loved one to get out and do things he or she enjoys.
-Ask him to join you for a walk or a dinner out.
-If he says no, let it go.
+So encourage your friend or loved one to get out and do things they enjoy.
+Ask them to join you for a walk or a dinner out.
+If they say no, let it go.
 Ask again a few days later.

 Make a plan.
-Because bipolar disorder is an unpredictable illness, you should plan for bad times.
+Because bipolar disorder can often be an unpredictable illness, you should plan for bad times.
 Be clear.
 Agree with your loved one about what to do if their symptoms get worse.
 Have a plan for emergencies.
 If you both know what to do and what to expect of each other, you'll feel more confident about the future.

 Stick to a schedule.
 If you live with someone who has bipolar disorder, encourage them to stick to a schedule for sleep and other daily activities.
 Some research shows that it’s helpful to have a regular routine.
 The person will still need medicine and counseling, but look for everyday things, like exercise and a healthy diet, that supports their overall health.

 Express your own concerns.
 Since your loved one's behavior can have a huge effect on you, it’s OK to discuss.
-Don’t blame the other person or list all of his mistakes.
-Instead, focus on how his actions make you feel and how they affect you.
+Don’t blame the other person or list all of their mistakes.
+Instead, focus on how their actions make you feel and how they affect you.
 Since this can be really hard to do, you might find it easiest to talk about it together with a therapist.

 Take care of yourself.
 As intense as your loved one’s needs may be, you count, too.
 It’s important for you to stay healthy emotionally and physically.